pabit06/Bhanjyang/apps/about/README.md

    - Uses prefetch_related for optimization

 7. **`send_contact_emails(data)`**
-   - Sends contact form notification emails
+   - **DEPRECATED:** Sends contact form notification emails
+   - **Note:** This method is kept for backward compatibility with tests only
+   - New contact submissions should use `ContactService` from contact app
    - Respects SEND_REAL_EMAILS setting
    - Returns: True/False